 We also offer a range of support and social groups and services to members of staff.

 View the results of our Home Office staff surveys.

-We are committed to recruiting on merit after fair and open selection, and we welcome applications from a diverse range of candidates.
+We recruit on merit after fair and open selection, and we welcome applications from a diverse range of candidates.